48 hours in Milan like it’s your hometown

 If live music’s your scene, Navigli doesn’t just deliver; it goes all in.
 Tucked into a cozy corner, Nidaba Theatre serves up soulful, up-close performances almost every night, the kind that make you forget you're in a bustling city.
 Prefer something with a bit more kick?
 Rocket turns up the tempo with DJs spinning tracks that pull people onto the dance floor.
 Whether you’re chasing smooth jazz, punchy beats, or just a perfectly made Negroni under soft lights, Navigli's after-dark energy wraps it all in one electric, creative pulse.
 It’s Milan’s artsy soul, turned up after sundown.

-Ready to explore Milan like a local?
-Dive into the heart of this city, from historic sights to lively neighborhoods, and experience Milan beyond the tourist trail.
+Ready to explore Milan like a local? see the heart of this city, from historic sights to lively neighborhoods, and experience Milan beyond the tourist trail.

 Previous